-The Women in Science and Engineering Leadership Institute at UW-Madison is a research center funded in part from an NSF ADVANCE grant.
+The Women in Science and Engineering Leadership Institute (WISELI) at UW-Madison is a research center funded in part from an NSF ADVANCE grant.
 The center's goal is to increase representation and equity of women and underrepresented groups in faculty or other leadership positions at UW.
 The center offers a variety of workshops, including two versions of their "Breaking the Bias Habit" workshop and a Searching For Excellence & Diversity workshop on the hiring process.

 Prejudice and Intergroup Relations Lab at UW-Madison

-The Prejudice and Intergroup Relations Lab run by Dr. Patricia G. Devine is a professor in the Psychology department at UW-Madison.
-Her lab researches different challenges with prejudice and stereotypes in the daily lives of people.
+The Prejudice and Intergroup Relations Lab run by Dr. Patricia G. Devine in the Psychology department at UW-Madison researches different challenges with prejudice and stereotypes in the daily lives of people.
 Dr. Devine offers a "Break the Prejudice Habit" workshop that teaches attendees how to intervene and empowers them to stand up to prejudice.
 More information on the workshop can be found on the lab website.

 Veerasamy, Suthakaran.
 (2011).
 Using analogies to enhance self-awareness and cultural empathy: implications for supervision.
 Journal of Multicultural Counseling and Development, 39(4), 206-217.